SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add a counter to the footer.
+- We add a counter of how mant tasks are still active
 - We add logic in html to hide the footer when no tasks exist
-- We add a counter of how mant tasks are still active
-- We dd logic for the items left text to show plural 's' when more than 1
+- We add logic for the items left text to show plural 's' when more than 1

 ### Refrences :